Salvador T. Roig: Education and military career

 The next governor, Jesús T. Piñero, tasked him with the offices of Military Adviser and Chief of Protocol for La Fortaleza.
 He continued as a member of the reserve until 1952.
 In 1954, he represented Puerto Rico with the Police Shooting Team, being recognized as the most accomplished 12 gauge shotgun shooter.
 During the Muñoz Marín administration, Roig served as Chief and Superintendent of the Police.
 In 1964, Roig was inducted to the Puerto Rico Sports Hall of Fame.
 On March 20, 1966, Roig was named Adjutant General of the PRNG by Roberto Sánchez Vilella.

 Legacy

 Roig died on July 6, 1984, at the San Juan VA Medical Center in Rio Piedras, Puerto Rico.

 The Puerto Rico Police Department Station in Yauco, Puerto Rico was posthumously named after former Puerto Rico Police Superintendent, Salvador T. Roig.

+In 2022 Salvador T. Roig was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

 Military awards and decorations

 Among Roig's decorations are the following: